hrzolfaghar/HRZ-Duplicate-Remover/README.md

    What does the similar file mean?

-   - Their name is the same.
+   - Their names are the same.

-   - Their content is the same.
+   - Their contents are the same.

-   - Their internal path is the same.
+   - Their internal paths are the same.
+   - Extensions and file types are the same.

 3- Finally, if a directory becomes empty after deleting similar files, that directory will also be deleted if victimDir directory.